-Samantha Ing and Caroline Armstead are our Special Educational Needs Co-ordinators and are responsible for coordinating Special Educational Needs provision at HCJS.
-Whilst they are not members of the Senior Leadership Team, liaison on any SEND matters takes place on a regular basis directly to the Headteacher.
+Caroline Armstead is our Special Educational Needs Co-ordinator and is responsible for coordinating Special Educational Needs provision at HCJS.
+Liaison on SEND matters takes place on a regular basis directly to the Headteacher.

 Contact Information:

 Enquiries about an individual pupil's progress should be addressed at first to the class teacher as they are the person who knows the pupil best.
 Other enquiries can be addressed to: